 However, WP Rocket is much better if you prefer WordPress-specific performance and speed optimization plugins.

-On the other hand, NitroPack works on other content management systems.
+On the other hand, NitroPack works on different content management systems.

-If you have questions about NitroPack vs. WP Rocket, please ask through the comment box below.
+If you have questions about NitroPack vs. WP Rocket, please ask them through the comment box below.